TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 26/Acts 26.2.md

 ---

-I think myself happy, king Agrippa, that I am to make my defense before thee this day touching all the things whereof I am accused by the Jews:
+"I think myself happy, King Agrippa, that I am to make my defense before you this day concerning all the things that I am accused by the Jews,